 One Christmas I received a tape of family stories from long-ago Maine, told by Granny Erskine, my grandmother-in-law.
 Many sounded like good tales for children.
 It took me awhile to learn how to create a good story Ė not just record amusing events.
 But eventually I began to sell my stories to magazines and book publishers.

 I went back to school for a Master of Fine Arts in Writing for Children from Vermont College.
 Not only did I learn a lot about writing, but I made many clever writer friends.
-We call ourselves the Hive and keep in touch by email every day!
+We call ourselves the Hive and have kept in touch by email nearly every day for twenty years!
 I love writing for children.
 They are so open to new ideas, and they like to read their books -- perhaps my books -- over and over again.

 When I'm not traveling around the world looking for stories, I live in Los Angeles, California.